Top 10 Tips to Save on Electricity

 For those studying, or working remotely, this difference could even be as high as 10%.
 With computers, televisions, appliances, and lights all being used far more than usual.
 It’s no surprise more and more Aussies are looking for ways to save on their electricity.

-Thankfully, there are some clear-cut ways to decrease your power usage right now, and get your bill back into budget.
+Thankfully, there are some clear-cut ways to decrease your power usage right now and get your bill back into the budget.

 Check Your Fridge

 For many, the biggest draw of any household will be the appliances.
 The king of these will be your fridge, operating 24 hours a day to keep your food cool and fresh.
 Whilst many modern fridges are designed to conserve power, any fridge can develop a seal break and start sucking far more power than is normal.

 A seal break refers to the seal around the fridge, or freezer, door.
 This long strip of rubber makes sure that once you close that door, the cold stays in.
 If there is a break in that seal, cold air will escape, and cause the fridge to work overtime to compensate.